Sexual Misconduct and Relationship Violence Reporting and Response Standards and Protocols

 Individuals who wish to obtain confidential assistance without making a report to USD may do so by speaking confidentially with professionals who are obligated by law to maintain confidentiality, subject to the stated terms of confidentiality by that office.
 At USD, students may speak confidentially with any of the following:

-- Counseling Center psychologists, psychiatrists, or psychology interns
+- Counseling Center psychologists, psychiatric providers, care coordinators, or psychology trainees

 Serra Hall 300

-- Center for Health and Wellness Promotion licensed professionals
+- Center for Health and Wellness Promotion providers and psychology trainees

 Hahn University Center 161